MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 ### Feature updates for Semi-Annual Enterprise Channel
 New, or updated, features are released in Semi-Annual Enterprise Channel twice a year, on the second Tuesday in January and July.
 New features aren’t added to Semi-Annual Enterprise Channel at any other time.
 Separate downloads of just feature updates for Semi-Annual Enterprise Channel aren’t available.

-These new features are features that are already available to all users in Monthly Enterprise Channel.
+These new features are available to all users in Monthly Enterprise Channel.
 Features that are currently in Monthly Enterprise Channel need to meet certain release criteria before they're included in a feature update for Semi-Annual Enterprise Channel.
-Because of this, some features that are in Monthly Enterprise Channel aren’t included right away in the next available feature update for Semi-Annual Enterprise Channel.
+Because of this criteria, some features that are in Monthly Enterprise Channel aren’t included right away in the next available feature update for Semi-Annual Enterprise Channel.

 For a list of feature updates included in a given release of Semi-Annual Enterprise Channel, see [Release notes for Microsoft 365 Apps releases](/officeupdates/release-notes-microsoft365-apps#release-notes-for-microsoft-365-apps-releases).

 #### Preview upcoming new features of Semi-Annual Enterprise Channel
 To become familiar with the new features coming in the next feature release of Semi-Annual Enterprise Channel, we recommend that you use Semi-Annual Enterprise Channel (Preview).

 Semi-Annual Enterprise Channel (Preview) is released with new features twice a year, on the second Tuesday in March and September.
-This provides you with four months before those same new features are released in Semi-Annual Enterprise Channel.
+This schedule provides you with four months before those same new features are released in Semi-Annual Enterprise Channel.
 Semi-Annual Enterprise Channel (Preview) also receives, if needed, security and non-security updates every month, on the second Tuesday of the month.

 You should deploy Semi-Annual Enterprise Channel (Preview) to a small, representative sample of users in your organization.
-This can help you identify any possible issues for your organization before those new features are released more broadly to your users that have Semi-Annual Enterprise Channel.
+This approach can help you identify any possible issues for your organization before the new features are released more broadly to your users on Semi-Annual Enterprise Channel.

-We also encourage you to use Semi-Annual Enterprise Channel (Preview) so that you can identify any possible issues that you want us to fix in the four months before that version is released to Semi-Annual Enterprise Channel.
+We recommend using Semi-Annual Enterprise Channel (Preview).
+This approach allows you to identify and report any potential issues.
+We can then address these concerns in the four months prior to the version's release on Semi-Annual Enterprise Channel.
 Once a version is released to Semi-Annual Enterprise Channel, the approval process for non-security updates becomes even more rigorous.

 ### Security updates for Semi-Annual Enterprise Channel
 If needed, security updates for Semi-Annual Enterprise Channel are released on the second Tuesday of the month.